-Plans to extend Joe Riley Waterfront Park to the north and front of a luxury apartment building have been approved by federal regulators.
-The “River Walk” project will expand by 400 feet of land along the Charleston Harbor and will be accessible to the public.
-The work to expand this project will begin in 2019 and is expected to be completed by 2021.
+Federal regulators have approved plans to extend Joe Riley Waterfront Park to the north and front of a luxury apartment building.
+The “River Walk” project will expand by 400 feet along the Charleston Harbor and will be accessible to the public.
+Developers expect to begin the project in 2019 and to complete it by 2021.

-The waterfront park is the “most visited” park in downtown Charleston, and will extend from the north entrance of a portion of the State Ports Authority property on Concord Street and end at Cumberland Street.
+The waterfront park is the “most visited” park in downtown Charleston.
+The park will extend from the north entrance of a portion of the State Ports Authority property on Concord Street and end at Cumberland Street.
 Development plans include elevated plazas and a marina for an existing water taxi service and for the public.

 The Army Corp of Engineers granted the expansion of Joe Riley Waterfront Park.
 The city of Charleston and Lowes, a Los Angeles-based developer also received the necessary permits to go ahead with expansion plans from the Office of Ocean and Coastal Resource Management at the Department of Health and Environmental Control in May.

 Lowes has plans to build a 255-room hotel next to the expanded park at 176 Concord Street.
-The new luxury hotel will have a café, a restaurant, retail and a rooftop terrace and spa, all of which will be accessible to the public.
+The luxury hotel will have a café, restaurant, retail, spa, and rooftop terrace, all accessible to the public.

 “One of Lowe’s priorities is to create signature experiences that encourage public access at its properties, so we are thrilled to clear this hurdle and to begin preparing the site for the park expansion,” said Dan Battista, senior vice president of development for Lowe.

-The expansion is part of the city’s “Century V Plan,” which prioritizes development projects that increase waterfront public access throughout the Charleston peninsula.
+The expansion is part of the city’s “Century V Plan,” which prioritizes projects that increase waterfront public access.